Skip to main content

 • Scientifically validated psychometric tests (personality, fluid intelligence)

-• Simulations or case studies to assess reasoning under real conditions
+• Simulations or case studies to assess reasoning in real-world conditions

 Caution: In French law, the Labour Code (article L.1221-8) requires that recruitment methods be relevant to the position and communicated to the candidate.
-Data collected during evaluations are subject to GDPR.
+Data collected during assessments are subject to GDPR.

 Collective Decision-Making and Bias Prevention

 Involving multiple decision-makers in final validation helps reduce individual cognitive biases.
-Modern ATS (Applicant Tracking System) recruitment tools integrate blind recruitment functionality (CV anonymisation) and collaborative evaluation features that objectify the decision.
+Modern ATS (Applicant Tracking System) recruitment tools include blind recruitment features (CV anonymisation) and collaborative assessment functionality that objectify decision-making.

 ---

-An employment offer must balance salary attractiveness, benefits in kind and development prospects.
-The law of 9 March 2023 on discrimination and representation in companies encourages salary transparency from the job offer onwards, a trend reinforced by the European directive on pay transparency (2023/970/UE), applicable to companies with more than 100 employees from 2027.
+A job offer must balance salary attractiveness, benefits in kind and career development prospects.
+The law of 9 March 2023 on discrimination and representation in companies encourages salary transparency from the job offer itself, a trend reinforced by the European directive on pay transparency (2023/970/UE), applicable to companies with more than 100 employees from 2027 onwards.

 Negotiation and Counter-Offer

 The negotiation phase is often underestimated.
-Effective HR teams prepare a BATNA (Best Alternative to a Negotiated Agreement) and have clear room for manoeuvre: variable salary, teleworking days, company car, enhanced health insurance.
-A transparent negotiation process reduces the risk of post-signature withdrawal.
+High-performing HR professionals prepare a BATNA (Best Alternative to a Negotiated Agreement) and have clear room for manoeuvre: variable salary, remote working days, company vehicle, enhanced health insurance.
+A transparent negotiation process reduces the risk of withdrawal post-signature.

 ---

-Electronic Signature of Employment Contract: Time Savings and Legal Security
+Electronic Signature of the Employment Contract: Time Saving and Legal Security

-Dematerialisation of the employment contract represents one of the final critical stages of the recruitment process.
-A paper contract involves postal delivery delays, loss risks, and tedious manual follow-up.
-Electronic signature technology allows you to send the contract to the candidate in seconds, obtain their signature in less than 24 hours and archive the document securely and tamper-proof.
+The dematerialisation of the employment contract represents one of the last critical stages of the recruitment process.
+A paper contract involves postal delivery delays, loss risks, and laborious manual tracking.
+Electronic signature for HR allows you to send the contract to the candidate in seconds, obtain their signature in less than 24 hours and archive the document securely and unfalsifiably.

-According to the eIDAS regulation (No. 910/2014), advanced electronic signature (AES) offers probative value equivalent to handwritten signature when it meets the conditions for identification of the signatory and document integrity.
+According to the eIDAS regulation (No. 910/2014), the advanced electronic signature (AES) provides evidentiary value equivalent to a handwritten signature when it meets the conditions for identifying the signatory and guaranteeing document integrity.
 For standard employment contracts, AES constitutes the signature level recommended by HR practitioners.

 Onboarding begins before the first day of work.
-Companies that dematerialise the entire contractual process — contract, DPAE (Prior Declaration of Hiring), material handover certificate, staff handbook, IT charter — reduce by 30 to 60% the HR administrative time devoted to each new arrival.
-This automation frees up time for quality human reception, a proven factor in 90-day retention.
+Companies that dematerialise the entire contract process — contract, DPAE (Prior Notification of Hiring), attestation of equipment return, company rules, IT charter — reduce by 30 to 60% the administrative HR time devoted to each new arrival.
+This automation frees up time for quality human welcome, a proven factor in 90-day retention.

 Centralisation and Traceability of HR Documents

-An integrated document management tool coupled with your HRMS (Human Resources Management System) allows centralisation of all employee lifecycle documents: initial contract, amendments, dematerialised payslips, end-of-contract documents.
-Complete traceability (timestamping, audit trail) meets legal archiving requirements and facilitates URSSAF or employment tribunal reviews.
+An electronic signature tool in the company integrated into the HRIS (Human Resources Information System) allows you to centralise all documents in the employee lifecycle: initial contract, amendments, dematerialised payslips, employment termination documents.
+Complete traceability (timestamps, audit trail) meets legal archiving requirements and facilitates URSSAF or labour court audits.

 Labour Law and Electronic Employment Contract

-Under French law, an indefinite-term employment contract is not subject to any mandatory form, except for certain specific contracts (fixed-term contracts, apprenticeship contracts, work-study contracts) which must be in writing.
-However, the applicable collective agreement may require a signed document.
-Dematerialisation of the employment contract is expressly authorised by article 1366 of the Civil Code, which provides that "electronic writing has the same probative force as writing on paper medium", provided that the author can be identified and the document's integrity is guaranteed (article 1367 of the Civil Code).
+Under French law, the indefinite-term employment contract is not subject to any mandatory form, except for certain specific contracts (fixed-term contracts, apprenticeship contracts, professional development contracts) which must be in writing.
+However, the applicable collective agreement may impose a signed document.
+The dematerialisation of the employment contract is expressly authorised by article 1366 of the Civil Code, which states that "electronic writing has the same evidentiary force as writing on paper", provided that the author can be identified and the integrity of the document is guaranteed (article 1367 of the Civil Code).

 • Simple electronic signature (SES): minimum level, valid for low-risk documents

-• Advanced electronic signature (AES): linked uniquely to the signatory, created by data that the signatory can use under their exclusive control; recommended for employment contracts
+• Advanced electronic signature (AES): linked uniquely to the signatory, created by data that the signatory can use under their sole control; recommended for employment contracts

-The eIDAS 2.0 regulation (revision under adoption in 2025) strengthens these requirements, notably through the European digital identity wallet (EUDIW).
+The eIDAS 2.0 regulation (revision being adopted in 2025) strengthens these requirements, particularly through the European digital identity wallet (EUDIW).

 GDPR and Candidate Data Processing

-The processing of personal data of candidates is governed by the GDPR (regulation No. 2016/679).
+The processing of candidates' personal data is governed by the GDPR (regulation No. 2016/679).
 The legal basis is the employer's legitimate interest (article 6.1.f) or pre-contractual measures (article 6.1.b).
-The retention period for data of unsuccessful candidates is limited to a maximum of 2 years by the CNIL.
-Every candidate has a right of access, rectification and deletion of their data.
+The retention period for unsuccessful candidate data is limited to a maximum of 2 years by the CNIL.
+Every candidate has rights of access, rectification and deletion of their data.
 Recruitment and electronic signature tools must comply with the GDPR, with appropriate technical measures (encryption, pseudonymisation).

-Employment contracts signed electronically must be archived throughout the duration of the employment relationship plus statute of limitations periods.
-The limitation period for contesting dismissal is 12 months (article L.1471-1 of the Labour Code), but the limitation period for wage claims is 3 years.
-ETSI EN 319 132 standards govern the formats of electronic signature guaranteeing the durability of probative value (XAdES, PAdES, CAdES).
+Employment contracts signed electronically must be archived for the entire duration of the employment relationship plus limitation periods.
+The limitation period for wrongful dismissal claims is 12 months (article L.1471-1 of the Labour Code), but the limitation period for wage claims is 3 years.
+ETSI EN 319 132 standards govern electronic signature formats ensuring the durability of evidentiary value (XAdES, PAdES, CAdES).

 Non-Discrimination in Recruitment

 Article L.1132-1 of the Labour Code prohibits any discrimination in recruitment based on 25 criteria (origin, sex, age, health status, etc.).
-AI tools used in recruitment are now governed by the European AI Act (regulation 2024/1689), which classifies recruitment AI systems as high-risk systems, requiring obligations of transparency, auditability and human oversight.
+AI tools used in recruitment are now governed by the European AI Act (regulation 2024/1689), which classifies recruitment AI systems as high-risk systems, implying obligations for transparency, auditability and human supervision.

-Use Cases: Dematerialisation of the Recruitment Process in Practice
+Use Scenarios: Dematerialising the Recruitment Process in Practice

-Case Study 1: An Industrial SME Managing 80 Annual Recruitments
+Scenario 1: An Industrial SME Managing 80 Recruitments per Year

-An industrial SME of 250 employees, faced with a high turnover rate in its production operator positions, previously processed on average 80 recruitments per year.
-Before dematerialisation, each employment contract required printing 6 to 8 pages, sending by registered mail, waiting for the signed version to be returned (average lead time: 5 working days), then physical archiving in a filing cabinet.
-By deploying an advanced electronic signature solution integrated with its ATS, the company reduced this lead time to less than 4 hours on average.
-The estimated administrative saving represents approximately 120 hours/year freed up for HR teams, equivalent to 3 weeks of work reinvested in welcoming and integrating new team members.
-The abandonment rate between offer signature and first day fell from 18% to 6%.
+An industrial SME of 250 employees, faced with high turnover on its production operator positions, processed an average of 80 recruitments per year.
+Before dematerialisation, each employment contract required printing 6 to 8 pages, sending by registered mail, waiting for the signed return (average delay: 5 working days), then physical archiving in a filing cabinet.
+By deploying an advanced electronic signature solution integrated into its ATS, the company reduced this timeframe to under 4 hours on average.
+The estimated administrative saving represents approximately 120 hours/year freed up for HR teams, equivalent to 3 weeks of work reinvested in welcoming and integrating new employees.
+The abandonment rate between offer signature and first day decreased from 18% to 6%.

-Case Study 2: A Distribution Group with Large Seasonal Recruitments
+Scenario 2: A Distribution Group with Massive Seasonal Recruitment

-A distribution group employing several hundred seasonal workers each year (peak recruitment in November-December) faced a critical administrative bottleneck: HR teams spent more than 40% of their time managing contract paperwork instead of ensuring field integration.
-After deploying an electronic signature platform with automated workflow (contract dispatch, signature collection, automatic transmission to payroll and DPAE manager), the average contracting lead time fell from 4 days to 6 hours.
-The documentary compliance rate (contracts signed before the first day of work) rose from 67% to 98%, significantly reducing employment law risks associated with work without a contract delivered in timely manner.
+A distribution group employing several hundred seasonal workers each year (peak recruitment in November-December) faced a critical administrative bottleneck: HR teams spent more than 40% of their time managing contract paperwork instead of ensuring on-site integration.
+After deploying an electronic signature platform with automated workflow (contract sending, signature collection, automatic transmission to payroll and DPAE manager), the average contractualisation timeframe dropped from 4 days to 6 hours.
+The document compliance rate (contracts signed before first day of work) increased from 67% to 98%, significantly reducing legal risks related to work without a written contract delivered in time.

-A consulting firm of around fifty consultants recruits senior profiles whose contract negotiations involve multiple iterations of amendments and supplementary documents (non-compete clause, confidentiality agreement, terms of engagement letter).
-Using a document generation tool coupled with qualified electronic signature allows personalised compliant contracts to be produced in 20 minutes, compared to 2 to 3 hours previously.
-Complete traceability of versions and signatures in the audit trail satisfies evidence requirements in the event of business disputes.
-The firm was also able to standardise its contract templates whilst retaining the flexibility required for atypical profiles.
+A consulting firm of around fifty consultants recruits senior profiles whose contract negotiations involve multiple iterations of amendments and supplementary documents (non-compete clause, confidentiality agreement, engagement letter).
+Using an AI-powered contract generator coupled with qualified electronic signature allows compliant personalised contracts to be produced in 20 minutes, compared to 2 to 3 hours previously.
+Complete traceability of versions and signatures in the audit trail satisfies proof requirements in case of commercial disputes.
+The firm was also able to standardise its contract templates while maintaining the flexibility needed for atypical profiles.

 Conclusion

 Optimising the recruitment process — from sourcing to contract signature — is a major HR performance lever in 2026.
-Every step matters: a precise job description, multi-channel sourcing, structured interviews, transparent negotiation and, as the crowning touch, fast and secure dematerialised contracting.
-Electronic signature is no longer a tool reserved for large enterprises; it is accessible to all organisations keen to reduce their time-to-hire and secure their contractual commitments.
+Every step counts: a precise job description, multimodal sourcing, structured interviews, transparent negotiation and, as the culmination, fast and secure dematerialised contracting.
+Electronic signature is no longer a tool reserved for large companies; it is accessible to all organisations keen to reduce their time-to-hire and secure their contractual commitments.

 Certyneo supports HR teams in this transformation with an eIDAS-compliant electronic signature solution, integrable with your existing tools.
-Discover how to optimise your recruitment process or estimate your potential gains using our calculator.
-Ready to take the plunge?
-Sign up today and sign your first contracts straight away.
+Find out how to digitalise your HR processes with Certyneo or estimate your potential gains using our ROI calculator.
+Ready to take the step?
+Create your free account and sign your first contracts today.

 Try Certyneo for free